Salesforce-VyTien/sforceProcessTDX/Slack Integration Guide.md

 Your functioning process should now be ready to test.
 Enter data as you would as the Chapter Leader, following these steps:

 1. Enter a new Campaign record, setting Campaign Name = the name of a coding class; Campaign Type = Dev Class; Start Date = any date; Chapter = your sample account; Instructor = your sample instructor.
 Save.
-2. Look in the Campaign Member related list for your new Campaign.
-Is there a new Campaign Member record?
-3. Check the Women in Technology Chatter Group.
+2. Check the Women in Technology Chatter Group.
 Did your Teaching Assistant recruitment post make it there?
-Are the merge fields correct?
+Are the merge fields correct in the post?
+Did the Instructor get added as a group member?
+If yes, you just made all of the Chapter Leaders more productive!

 ## 2 - New Class Sessions: Automating with Flow
 The next automation requires querying Contacts to create one or more Campaign Members.
 This is something we cannot do with just the Process Builder capabilities.
 This is where Flow comes in.